-The OCMP contains provisions for requiring that mining operations be protected from the 100-year flood, and ensuring that other land use activities are also designed to be protected from floods.
+The OCMP contains provisions for requiring that mining operations be protected from the 100year flood, and ensuring that program activities do not increase flood risk affecting other land use activities are also designed to be protected from floods.
 More importantly, the channel capacity of Cache Creek through the planning area has increased significantly over the past fifty years.
 While this has partially relieved the surrounding lands from flooding, especially the Hungry Hollow area, it has also increased the amount of water being sent downstream, thus creating new problems for the community of Yolo and the City of Woodland.
-In response to this concern, the OCMP does provide for engineered features that allow for the controlled flooding of off-channel mining pits during events which exceed the 100-year flood.
-Although such measures would reduce flow volume in the early stages of a flood, they would not be sufficient to resolve flooding downstream.
-According to the Technical Studies, the creek is severely restricted by the bridges and levees located at Interstate 5 and eastward.
-The OCMP is not able to address flooding issues outside of the planning area, due to a lack of jurisdiction.
+In responseresponse to this concern, tThe OCMP does allowprovide for engineered features to facilitate that allow for the controlled flooding of off-channel mining pits during peak flows thatevents which exceed the 100-year flood.
+Although such measures cwould reduce flow ratesvolume in the early stages of a flood, they maywould not be sufficient to resolve flooding downstream.
+As pointed out in According to the 1995 Technical Studies, the creek is severely restricted by the bridges and levees located at Interstate 5 and eastward.
+The OCMP does not directly is not able to address flooding issues outside of the planning area, due to a lack of jurisdiction.
 Solutions must be developed on a regional basis, taking the entire riparian system of Cache Creek into consideration.
 The County strongly supports the inter-agency approach to resolve flooding and other regional issues related to Cache Creek.